PhotoPay/ppcloud-ios/README.md

 ### PPPhotoPayCloudService

-A singleton object responsible for performing all high level requests.

 PPPhotoPayCloudService is a singleton object responsible for performing all high level requests.
-It can be accessed by using:
+It can be accessed using:

 	[PPPhotoPayCloudService sharedService]